newsnowlabs/runcvm/README.md

 (The above command adds `"runcvm": {"path": "/opt/runcvm/scripts/runcvm-runtime"}` to the `runtimes` property of `/etc/docker/daemon.json`.)

-3. Restart docker and verify that RunCVM is recognised:
+3. Restart docker in the usual way for your system (e.g. `systemctl restart docker`) and verify that RunCVM is recognised:

 ```console
 $ docker info | grep -i runcvm